Federal Day School

 - If the reference is a file from the School Files Series - 1879-1953, you can view by clicking the microfilm reel number in the content list.

-If you would like to order a copy of a record that you have found, please visit the Reproduction Requests section.
+If you would like to order a copy of a record that you have found, please visit the Copy services section.

 - For more detailed information about these records, see the section online research guide.